Driving in the dark is an intimidating experience for many drivers -- and even seasoned motorists.

 Aside from the reduced visibility, there’s another problem which tends to rear its head in the early hours of the morning: tiredness.
 Even if you’re a regular night shift worker who sleeps relatively well during the day, you’re likely to experience fatigue at about 2am or 3am in the morning as you naturally feel drowsier.

 In this article, we’re going to share some top tips for getting from A to B safely at night -- and give some advice on how to act around other road users.
+One example is that you should use dipped headlights when driving on a motorway at nights.

 They will prove to be your best friends while travelling in darkness.
 Remember: it’s illegal to drive with broken lights at the front or back of your car.
 Check regularly that they are clean and working normally.